dsfields/spleen-node/README.md

   * __Properties__

-    + `Filter.prototype.params`: gets an array of all unique literal values in the order they are encountered.

     + `Filter.prototype.fields`: gets an array of all field references used in the filter.

-    + `Filter.prototype.value`: gets the graph of filter criteria.
+    + `Filter.prototype.statements`: gets an array of all nodes within the filter graph.
+Each entry is an object that consists of the keys:

+      - `conjunctive`: a string that specifies how a statement is conjoined with the previous statement.
+This can be either an empty string, `and`, or `or`.

+      - `value`: the value of the statement.
+This can be either an instance of `Clause` or `Filter`.
+If `value` is an instance of `Filter` then the statement is interpreted as a group.

   * __Methods__